skule/skule.ca/academics/gpa_requirements.md

             i.
 Enroll in the T-Program and retake courses with marks less than 60%.
             <br> <em> OR </em> <br>
             ii.
 Withdraw from the Faculty with the right to return to a subsequent fall semester in a non-EngSci program with space. </td>
-        <td> You are NOT placed on probation, you may proceed to the next session in Engineering Science program or: <br>
+        <td> You are NOT placed on probation, you may either:
             i.
+Proceed to the next session in Engineering Science. <br>
+            ii.
 Conditionally transfer to another Engineering program of choice <a href="#footnote-3">[3]</a>
             <br> <em> OR </em> <br>
-            ii.
+            iii.
 Transfer to another Engineering program with space </td>
         <td> Doing good 🙂 You have a clear academic record </td>
         <td> You made the dean’s honours list 🙂 </td>
     </tr>